-Air Force ROTC.
 Air Force ROTC is offered in several colleges in Alabama.
 The Air Force ROTC two-year program allows junior college graduates to enter the AFROTC Professional Officers Corps (POC) in their junior year after completion of a six-week field training.
 Upon graduation, POC cadets are commissioned as second lieutenants and enter active duty in the Air Force.
 Students are paid for attending field training and incur no obligation after completion.
-Two-year scholarships are available.
-For further information, students should contact the ROTC Department at the four-year institution to which they plan to transfer.